MavrykDynamics/maven-frontend/src/frontend/src/pages/Litepaper/Litepaper.markdown.md

 A Satellite can act on its own behalf and can receive delegations on behalf of others.

 To operate a Mavryk Satellite, a user needs to stake a security deposit in MVK as a bond, which the user can buy on the open market or earn by participating in the ecosystem (e.g. through yield farming).
-The Satellite is also required to operate the oracle node software in order to sign the data feeds.
+Technically speaking, a Satellite  may stake a security bond to participate in governance and *not* operate an oracle node, operating a Satellite node for governance is required to operate the oracle node software in order to sign the data feeds.

 The supported collateral assets at launch will be XTZ, tzBTC (wrapped BTC), SIRS (the liquidity baking LP token), and Mavryk’s [mTokens](#lending-earning-yield-on-your-assets).

 Satellites sign transactions and pay the fees in XTZ.
 For their XTZ costs, Satellites are reimbursed directly with XTZ.
-Satellite profits for their services are paid in sMVK (Governance may add the ability to receive compensation in other assets).
+Satellite rewards for their services are paid in sMVK (Governance may add the ability to receive compensation in other assets).
 The amount that Satellites are paid is set by a [Governance decision](#governance) (to be applied transparently by smart contracts), but as a general rule:

 - Governance operations earns staked MVK, and other invoiced assets (ex.
 USDT)
 - Providing Oracle pricing information earns staked MVK and XTZ